-- A. To serve as the presiding officer on the Government and Community Relations Committee; - B. Acting as the primary contact between the LEAD Office, the George Mason Alumni Association, the City of Fairfax, the County of Fairfax, the Commonwealth of Virginia, the U.S. Federal Government and Student Government.
+- A. To serve as the presiding officer on the Government and Community Relations Committee; - B. Acting as the primary contact between the George Mason Alumni Association, CECIL, the City of Fairfax, the County of Fairfax, the Commonwealth of Virginia, the U.S. Federal Government and Student Government.